bplmaps/lmec-main-site/content/articles/mapping-black-cambridge.md

 ---

-> *Joan Brunetta and Eve Loftus both grew up in Cambridge and went on to study History at Smith College.
+> Joan Brunetta and Eve Loftus both grew up in Cambridge and went on to study History at Smith College.
 Eve has recently finished an M.Phil. in Public History and Cultural Heritage from Trinity College Dublin, and is interested in the decolonization movement in museums and increasing and improving public access to local history.
 Joan is an aspiring archivist and studied American history at Smith before earning her Master’s in Medieval Studies from the University of York (UK).
 She is equally interested in American social history and ancient languages.
-Despite their varied interests, both continue to find their way back to Cambridge to explore its history, and are excited for this opportunity to create a resource that will hopefully augment Cantabridgians’ understanding of their own city.*
+Despite their varied interests, both continue to find their way back to Cambridge to explore its history, and are excited for this opportunity to create a resource that will hopefully augment Cantabridgians’ understanding of their own city.

-[^1]: The term *Cantabridgian* refers to a resent of Cambridge.
+[^1]: The term *Cantabrigian* refers to a resent of Cambridge.